-Sir Angus is one of the UK’s best known and most successful business people.
-He’s Chairman of Noble Grossart Limited, the Scottish merchant bank which he jointly founded in 1969.
+Sir Angus is chairman of Noble Grossart Limited, the Scottish merchant bank which he jointly founded in 1969.
 He has acted as financial or strategic adviser to many public and private companies and other bodies.